 Tower 4 at Dalhart was one of the first railroad towers in the state, authorized for operation with a 28-function mechanical interlocking plant on November 28, 1902.
 The railroads crossed in an "X" pattern just north of what became the Dalhart central business district.
 Tower 4 was originally located on the north side of the X, less than a mile from both depots.
 The proximity of the crossing diamond to downtown Dalhart created a major traffic congestion and safety problem.
 The main street through downtown, Denrock Ave., crossed both lines very close to the diamond; waiting trains blocked this and other grade crossings.
-In 1939, the Texas Highway Department and the City of Dalhart began a major grade separation construction project that would tunnel Denrock Ave. underneath the rail crossing and also create a tunnel for US Highway 87 along the alignment for Pine Street.
+In 1939, the Texas Highway Department and the City of Dalhart began a major grade separation construction project that would tunnel Denrock Ave. underneath the tracks and also create a tunnel for US Highway 87 along the alignment for Pine Street.
 The widening of Denrock Ave. through the tunnel required Tower 4 to be relocated to the east side of the crossing.
 A series of temporary modifications to the interlocker was approved by the Railroad Commission of Texas to facilitate continuous operations during the various phases of construction.
 Today, the FW&D line is a main route of BNSF while Union Pacific operates the former Rock Island "Golden State Route".

 Modern Photo of Interlocker 4